 The candidate selects one option test from a choice of four:

 ◦ Call & response

 Each test helps to build musicianship skills yet candidates can play to their own individual strengths.
 Again this is assessed by their teacher and then sent to ABRSM for verification.
 (The solo and option assessments are between March and June).

-In addition to Music Medals, we also offer support to our continuing students to take Grade examinations for the above exam boards.
+In addition to Music Medals, we also offer support to our continuing students to take Grade examinations through MTB.

 Students who are taught in city schools by our core teaching team are eligible to take these exams in the July of each academic year.
 The music service supports this by helping with the cost of exams and by providing workshops in the lead up to the exams.